PEER & PECRE Success

 - Paul Fernandes (Aberdeen): Forecasting and anticipating effects of climate change on fisheries and aquaculture (ClimeFish) - a H2020 proposal.
 Download brief report.

 - Murray Roberts (HW): ATLAS: A Trans-Atlantic Assessment and deep-water ecosystem-based Spatial management plan for Europe.
 Quote from Prof Roberts - "We received a PEER grant for the second stage of this submission and I’m very grateful for that support as it was pivotal in helping us pull the bid together.
 ATLAS will be a 9.1M Euro project running over four years with 25 partners across the EC, US and Canada.
 Our proposal scored 14.5 out of 15 and was the highest rated proposal in this call."
 Visit project website.
+In November 2020, this project was awarded the Atlantic Project Award for the development of International Cooperation.

 - Joanne Porter (HW): Cool waters: wrecks and ecology in the North East Atlantic.